jordaneremieff/guitarlette/README.md

 uvicorn guitarlette.app:app --debug
 ```

 Then visit `http://localhost:8000/compose` to try creating a song.
+Additionally, you can use the GraphiQL console at `http://localhost:8000/graphql`.

 ## Ideas